SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/07_sprite_vertex_effect/index.md

 > [!TIP]
 > `.fxh` vs `.fx`.
 >
 > `.fxh` is purely convention.
 Technically you can use whatever file extension you want, but `.fxh` implies the usage of the file is for shared code, and does not contain a standalone effect itself.
-The `h` is simply referred to as a `header` class.
+The `h` is simply referred to as a `header` file.

 Follow the steps below to refactor the shader code, and to use the `#include` syntax for referring to the new `.fxh` files.